arif-ahmed/inventory-service/README.md

      "DefaultConnection": "Server=YOUR_SERVER;Database=YOUR_DATABASE;User Id=YOUR_USER;Password=YOUR_PASSWORD;"
    }

-2. Run the SQL script provided in `/db` or `/scripts` folder (if included) to initialise the database schema.
+2. Run the SQL script provided in `/src/InventoryService.Infrastructure` folder to initialise the database schema.

     ```sh
     # Navigate to the src directory